 Interest is compounded monthly through First IB CDs, meaning your interest builds upon itself every month.
 First IB’s longest term offers competitive rates.
 However, you may want to consider other options if you want your money to grow at a faster rate.
 For instance, some banks compound interest daily.
 This means that your interest increases by reinforcing itself every day.
 The table below shows how much you could earn at various deposits and terms through First IB.

 |Initial Deposit||6-Month CD||12-Month CD||60-Month CD|

 Compare First Internet Bank to Other Competitive Offers

 How First IB CDs Rates Compare to Other Banks’

 Though not an online bank, a similar interest rate competitor is Capital One.
-Its rates almost resemble Marcus’ rates closely, except for the six month CD.
-In addition, you won’t need an minimum balance to open a Capital One 360 CD.
+Its rates almost resemble Marcus’ rates a little closer, though they come up a little short.
+In addition, you won’t need a minimum balance to open a Capital One 360 CD.

 |CD Account||First IB||Marcus by Goldman Sachs||Capital One||Chase|

 Should You Get a First IB CD Account?